An ag(e)ing hacker, Luca Saiu's blog

 stats/russian-reviews--cards--last-year

 Apart from the initial spike the total number of cards studied every day kept slowly growing.
-That is a bad sign, as it shows that recent difficult cards17 kept accumulating so that every day I had to study more.
-This growing rate is not sustainable.
+That is a bad sign, as it shows that recent difficult cards18 kept accumulating so that every day I had to study more.
+Such a growth rate is not sustainable.

 I can see this even more clearly by graphing my last year’s study time instead of the number of cards: